Antithrombotic Guidelines, 9th Ed

 Venous Thromboembolism, Thrombophilia, Antithrombotic Therapy, and Pregnancy

 This slide set presents several recommendations focusing on the management of venous thromboembolism and thrombophilia.
-It also discusses the use of antithrombotic agents during pregnancy and the associated challenges because of the potential for both fetal and maternal complications.
+It discusses the use of antithrombotic agents during pregnancy and the associated challenges because of the potential for both fetal and maternal complications.

 - Antithrombotic Therapy in Neonates and Children

 This slide set presents several recommendations focusing on the monitoring to specific target ranges for both unfractionated and low-molecular-weight heparins in neonates and children.
-It also acknowledges the ongoing need for dedicated clinical trials that demonstrate the differences in the pharmacokinetics, dose responses, and monitoring tests for anticoagulation therapy in children compared with adults.
+It acknowledges the ongoing need for dedicated clinical trials that demonstrate the differences in the pharmacokinetics, dose responses, and monitoring tests for anticoagulation therapy in children compared with adults.

 AT9 Quick Reference Guide

 This quick reference to the AT9 guidelines for physicians lists each guideline and breaks it down by patient population, recommendation, and grade in an easily searchable and convenient format.

 AT9 Quick Reference Guide

-Listen to podcasts that feature discussions on methodology and key recommendations related to the American College of Chest Physicians Antithrombotic Guidelines, 9th ed.:
+Listen to podcasts featuring discussions on methodology and key recommendations related to the guidelines:

 Advancing Evidence-Based Medicine: CHEST Methodology